Virginia Long: Biography

-Virginia Long graduated from Dunbarton College of the Holy Cross in 1963 and Rutgers School of Law—Newark in 1966.
-She has served as a Deputy Attorney General and was the Director of the New Jersey Division of Consumer Affairs and Commissioner of the New Jersey Department of Banking.
+Born and raised in Elizabeth, New Jersey, Long graduated from Benedictine Academy in 1959, and from Dunbarton College of the Holy Cross in 1963.

+She graduated from Rutgers School of Law—Newark in 1966 and has served as a Deputy Attorney General and was the Director of the New Jersey Division of Consumer Affairs and Commissioner of the New Jersey Department of Banking.
 She was appointed to the New Jersey Superior Court in 1978, and was elevated to the Appellate Division in 1984.